gcerquant/Safari-Extension-Google-Search-If-Site-Search-Has-No-Results/README.md

 # Safari Extension: Google Search If Site Search Has No Results

 ## What is it?
-**This Safari extension detects when a website search returns no results and adds a link to the same search query on Google.**
+**This Safari extension detects when a website search returns no results.
+It then adds a link to Google for the same search query.**

 This is helpful, because when you are not using the perfect keywords, Google is way better at selecting what you are searching than any search engine of a website.
 Sometimes, only mixing up two letters prevents any search results to show up.